 What separates Vinyasa from other yoga types is its speed!
 After a few warm up poses the tempo really picks up.
 You can expect to repeat poses dozens of times during a 90-minute class.
-Each pose is held for a few moments, making Vinyasa a great cardio workout.
+Each pose is held for a few moments, making Vinyasa a buy zoloft online reddit workout.
 You can even add to the intensity by taking a heated class.
 The challenge of pace and pose, with rapid results for weight-loss and toning continue to make Vinyasa a firm favourite.

 SO, WHAT ARE THE BENEFITS OF VINYASA?